 Let’s explore some effective therapies used in treating addiction – because overcoming this challenge requires more than just willpower alone.

-Different types of therapies used in addiction treatment range from traditional psychotherapy to more modern approaches like cognitive-behavioral therapy.
+Specialized therapies have been developed to target specific types of substance use disorders: alcohol, opiates, cocaine, and marijuana which range from traditional psychotherapy to more modern approaches like cognitive-behavioral therapy.
 The most effective therapy for addiction depends on the individual’s needs and the severity of their substance use disorder.
 In this article, we will discuss different types of therapies commonly used in addiction treatment.

 To start, let’s categorize different types of therapies into two broad categories – psychotherapy and pharmacotherapy.
 Psychotherapy involves talk therapy with a trained professional, while pharmacotherapy is based on medication-assisted treatment that involves prescribed medications to alleviate withdrawal symptoms and cravings.